UPDATED OCT 31, 2019

-Need a quiet place to meet a friend or co-worker for a quick cup and friendly service?
+Need a quiet place to meet a friend or co-worker for a quick cup and friendly service in the heart of Boulder?
 Head to Ozo at the top of Pearl.
-If you visit often enough, their quick-witted staff will remember your name and your favorite indulgence too.
-You might even sip outside and soak in the signature view of the Flatirons.
-This is really the heart of Boulder.
+If you visit often enough, their quick-witted staff will remember your name and your favorite drink too.
+Here, you can sip outside on warmer days and soak in the signature view of the Flatirons.

 While close neighbors with Ozo, long-standing Trident breeds totally different vibes.
-It’s a welcoming, homey study to sink into and get down to business.
-But you don’t have to be on an agenda here — work, study, or otherwise, it’s a casual place to wander the aisles for a solid read while savoring a small batch, locally roasted espresso.
-And on a summer night, head to the back patio — this is where all the magic happens: live music.
-It’s a good place to check out the local talent and breathe in that crisp mountain air.
+It has a welcoming, homey study where you can focus and get to work.
+But if you'd rather just relax, this is also a great place to wander the aisles for a solid read while savoring a small batch, locally roasted espresso.
+And on a summer night, head to the back patio for live music and crisp mountain air.

-If you’re not like all the other remote workers in Boulder and don’t have the luxury to hunker down in a cafe during work hours, Pekoe Sip House (in the Steelyards, at Alpine & Broadway, and on the CU Campus) is the best fix for a coffee-lovers on the go.
-They’ll get’cha with fast service, served with arguably the best Americano in town.
-Still hungry?
+If you’re not like all the remote workers in Boulder who have the luxury to hunker down in a cafe during work hours, Pekoe Sip House (in the Steelyards, at Alpine & Broadway, and on the CU Campus) may be your new go-to.
+They're known for their quick service and arguably the best Americano in town.

-Looking for a cozy spot to cultivate creative flow and use as your pop-up office for the day?
-Join the daily crowd of freelancers and students at The Laughing Goat.
-Find ’em on Pearl or at their new open and airy spot in East Boulder.
-They’ll pull a velvety shot of espresso while you scope the local artwork display and take in the alternative vibes.
-Too late for a caffeine kick?
-No sweat.
-They serve beer here (of the local variety) and live, local entertainment, too.
-Check out their schedule for a genre that suits your mood.
+Looking for a cozy spot to help get those creative juices flowing?
+Join the daily crowd of freelancers and students at The Laughing Goat on Pearl or at their East Boulder location.
+They’ll pour a velvety shot of espresso while you scope the local artwork display.
+The cafe also serves local beer and hosts live entertainment — check out their schedule for a genre that suits your mood!

 Boulder fave Full Cycle is more than just a bike shop — in addition to outfitting you for your next ride, they’re now in the business of amping you up beforehand and winding you down afterward.
-Make a stop at their new gathering spot—The Tune Up— for sustainably-grown coffee, plus good local craft beer, cider, wine, kombucha, and snacks.
-They’re open early and open late, and it’s a good thing because the fun and chill community vibe will have you wanting to stay all day.
+Stop by their gathering spot—The Tune Up— for sustainably-grown coffee, plus good local craft beer, wine, kombucha, and snacks.
+They open early and close late which we love since the chill community vibe here will have you wanting to stay all day.

-Amante does one thing and they do it right.
-Italian coffee is the name of the game at Amante — they only use coffee beans from a third-generation coffee roaster in Northern Italy, so you know it’s the real deal.
-These recipes used by their roaster have been in his family for over half a century.
-They’ve got three locations in Boulder: Uptown on Broadway, Downtown on Walnut, and a newer spot at 2850 Baseline.
+Italian coffee is the name of the game at Amante.
+The cafe only uses coffee beans from a third-generation coffee roaster in Northern Italy, and the recipes used by their roaster have been in his family for over half a century.
+You can find them in one of three locations in Boulder: Uptown on Broadway, Downtown on Walnut, or at 2850 Baseline.